 PDF

-Khadpe, P., Krishna, R., Fei-Fei, L., Hancock, J. T., & Bernstein, M. S. (2020).
-Conceptual metaphors impact perceptions of human-AI collaboration.
-In Proceedings of the ACM on Human-Computer Interaction (CSCW 2020)
+Khadpe, P., Krishna, R., Fei-Fei, L., Hancock, J., & Bernstein, M. (2020).
+Conceptual Metaphors Impact Perceptions of Human-AI Collaboration.
+In Proceedings of the ACM on Human-Computer Interaction (CSCW 2020).

-Honorable Mention Award (top 5%) • PDF• WSJ • Stanford HAI Blog
+Honorable Mention Award (top 5%) • PDF • WSJ • Stanford HAI Blog